3 Best Benefits Of Working With A CVO

 What is a CVO?

 A CVO (credentials verification organization) works with organizations to provide primary source verification of a provider’s experience and qualifications.
-A CVO can reduce the administrative requirements of organizations by taking on the responsibility of obtaining and confirming any relevant information on new and current providers.
+By taking on the responsibility of obtaining and confirming any relevant information on new and current providers, a CVO can reduce organizations’ administrative requirements.

 The entire process has traditionally taken 52 steps to produce a file ready for presentation to a board or committee for review and approval.
 Depending on the provider’s specialty and service location, the credentialing process may be more or less exhaustive.